Motilal Vora: National politics

 On 14 February 1988, Vora became a member of the Rajya Sabha, and assumed the office of Union Minister of Health, Family Welfare and Civil Aviation.
 He was a cabinet minister in Government of India.
 He was appointed Governor of Uttar Pradesh on 16 May 1993 and held office until 3 May 1996.
 Motilal Vora was in 1998–99 Member of the 12th Lok Sabha.

 Role in the Indian National Congress

-Vora was very close to High Command of INC, and has supported nomination of Rahul Gandhi as the party's Prime Ministerial candidate.
+Vora was very close to high command of INC, and supported nomination of Rahul Gandhi as the party's Prime Ministerial candidate.
 In the 1980s, he served as the President of the Madhya Pradesh Congress Committee, the party's state unit.

 Vora held important positions in all the three entities involved in the National Herald Case: the Associated Journals Limited (AJL), the Young Indian and the All India Congress Committee (AICC).
 He became the chairman and managing director of AJL on 22 March 2002.
 He served as the AICC treasurer before that.
 He was a 12% shareholder and a Director of Young Indian.